BrysonL/personal-site/content/blog/tswizzles-biggest-fan.md

 {{< img src="img/blog/taylor-clue4.jpg" alt="Clue 4" class="container">}}

 After this investigation, I am reasonably sure that the shirt says Coffey on the back, so that's what I went with.
-I am almost certain that no one at the concert got the reference, but it's art for art's sake.
+I am also reasonably sure that no one at the concert got the reference, but it's art for art's sake.
 C'est la vie.

 #### Interlude: Pride cometh before the fall
 Armed with a rainbow of sharpies, full knowledge of the shirt's design, and an afternoon, I set to work on the shirt.
 After an hour and a half,[^9] I had finished the text and collar and moved on to the sleeves.
 Vanity of vanities!
 I made the pointy things point the wrong way: